Asare leads VCU against Dayton - WTOP News

 Richmond, Virginia; Sunday, 1 p.m.
 EST

-BOTTOM LINE: VCU hosts Dayton after Mary-Anna Asare scored 37 points in VCU’s 65-63 victory over the Duquesne Dukes.
+BOTTOM LINE: VCU plays Dayton after Mary-Anna Asare scored 37 points in VCU’s 65-63 victory against the Duquesne Dukes.

 The Rams have gone 5-2 at home.
-VCU averages 17.4 turnovers per game and is 3-1 when it wins the turnover battle.
+VCU averages 17.4 turnovers per game and is 3-1 when it has fewer turnovers than its opponents.

-The Flyers are 1-1 against A-10 opponents.
-Dayton ranks fifth in the A-10 scoring 31.2 points per game in the paint led by Nayo Lear averaging 6.0.
+The Flyers have gone 1-1 against A-10 opponents.
+Dayton ranks third in the A-10 with 24.7 defensive rebounds per game led by Arianna Smith averaging 4.8.

-The Rams and Flyers face off Sunday for the first time in A-10 play this season.
+The Rams and Flyers match up Sunday for the first time in A-10 play this season.

-TOP PERFORMERS: Asare is shooting 46.4% and averaging 16.2 points for the Rams.
+TOP PERFORMERS: Asare averages 2.1 made 3-pointers per game for the Rams, scoring 16.2 points while shooting 39.7% from beyond the arc.

-Ivy Wolf is scoring 15.9 points per game with 4.6 rebounds and 2.3 assists for the Flyers.
+Ivy Wolf is shooting 42.9% and averaging 15.9 points for the Flyers.

 LAST 10 GAMES: Rams: 5-5, averaging 58.9 points, 32.8 rebounds, 10.2 assists, 7.4 steals and 2.3 blocks per game while shooting 39.2% from the field.
 Their opponents have averaged 54.5 points per game.